penggang0719/AMLSII_23-24_SN23187901/README.md

 # AMLSII_23-24_SN23187901

-This project uses machine learning to perform various tasks.
+This project uses machine learning to solve the super resolution problems using DIV2K datasets from NTIRE 2017 Super-Resolution Challenge.

 ## Installation